AlkaffAhamed/CalcConv/README.md

 There were additional plans to improve this software.
 The following are the possible improvements:

 1. Addition of Trigonometric Functions
+2. Upgrading Basic module to a more calculator-like format
-2. Drawing of quadratic graph shapes using terminal
+3. Drawing of quadratic graph shapes using terminal
-3. Support for more units in Unit Converter module
+4. Support for more units in Unit Converter module